Cloudstrucc/Public/Scripts/accessiblityteseting.md

 ## **Using pa11y**

-    Install pa11y:
 Open your terminal or PowerShell and run the following command to install pa11y globally:

 ```
 npm install -g pa11y
 ```

 Create a bash or PowerShell script that runs pa11y against a specified URL.
 Here's an example for a bash script:
-#!/bin/bash

 ```
 URL="https://example.com" # Replace with your URL